jetify-com/typeid/spec/README.md

 + A reference implementation in [Go](https://github.com/jetpack-io/typeid-go)
   with extensive testing.
 + A [valid.yml](valid.yml) file containing a list of valid typeids along with their corresponding decoded UUIDs.
+For convienience, we also provide a [valid.json](valid.json) file containing the same data in JSON format.
 + An [invalid.yml](invalid.yml) file containing a list of strings that are invalid typeids and should fail to parse/decode.
+For convienience, we also provide a [invalid.json](invalid.json) file containing the same data in JSON format.